karlhulme/jsonotron/readme.md

 Property Name | Description
 ---|---
-name | A name for the schema type. title | An optional display name for the schema type, typically prefixed with a capital letter. documentation | A commonmark description of the schema type. examples | An optional array of example values that conform to the json schema and demonstrate how the schema type should typically be used. examples.value | An example value examples.documentation | A commonmark description of the example. validTestCases | An optional array of values that should be accepted as valid. invalidTestCases | An optional array of values that should be rejected as invalid. jsonSchema | A json schema object.
+name | A name for the schema type. title | A display name for the schema type. documentation | A commonmark description of the schema type. examples | An array of example values that conform to the json schema and demonstrate how the schema type should typically be used.
+At least one example must be provided. examples.value | An example value examples.documentation | A commonmark description of the example. validTestCases | An array of values that should be accepted as valid. invalidTestCases | An array of values that should be rejected as invalid. jsonSchema | A json schema object.

 ```json